scinscinscin/layout/README.md

    - The layout component passes the user DTO it got from the server into the page componen
  - `ServerSidePropsContext` - data that's passed from the layout's gSSP function and into the page's gSSP
    - Some page's gSSP might need the user object, which the layout's gSSP already calculated.
 This allows the reuse objects between the layout and page gSSPs.
- - `LayoutGSSPOptions` - Options that are passed from the page and into
+ - `ServerLayoutOptions` - Options that are passed from the page and into
    - This allows you to pass parameters into the layout's gSSP.
 In this case, you can set the minimum required authorization for the user to access the page.

 **Data flow visualization:**